Protomartyr (band)

 Protomartyr is an American post-punk band formed in Detroit, Michigan, in 2010.
 The band consists of Joe Casey (vocals), Greg Ahee (guitar), Alex Leonard (drums), and Scott Davidson (bass).
-In 2020, Kelley Deal joined the band in a touring capacity, providing additional keyboards, guitar and backing vocals.
+The band is currently augmented by multi-instrumentalist Fred Thomas during live performances.
+Between 2020 and 2024, Kelley Deal joined the band in a touring capacity, providing additional keyboards, guitar and backing vocals.

-To date, the band has released six studio albums: No Passion All Technique (2012), Under Color of Official Right (2014), The Agent Intellect (2015), Relatives in Descent (2017), Ultimate Success Today (2020) and Formal Growth in the Desert (2023).
+To date, the band has released seven studio albums: No Passion All Technique (2012), Under Color of Official Right (2014), The Agent Intellect (2015), Relatives in Descent (2017), Ultimate Success Today (2020), Formal Growth in the Desert (2023), and Hotel Usona (2026).

 History

 Prior to Protomartyr, Greg Ahee and Alex Leonard performed as a duo under the name Butt Babies.
 They later started playing with Joe Casey as Protomartyr.
 Kevin Boyer of Tyvek played bass and guitar in the band for a short time.
 In 2010, Scott Davidson joined on bass.

 The band released their debut album, No Passion All Technique, in 2012 via Urinal Cake Records.
-This was followed by the single "Colpi Proibiti" in the same year, via X!
+This was followed by the four-track single "Colpi Proibiti" in the same year, via X!
 Records.
 Their second studio album, Under Color of Official Right, was released in April 2014 via the Hardly Art record label.
 A third studio album, The Agent Intellect, followed in October 2015.
 The album was critically acclaimed, achieving an 85/100 on accumulator website Metacritic, and featured in best of 2015 lists in The A.V.
 Club, Chicago Tribune, Rolling Stone, Metacritic, Spin, and Consequence of Sound.

 Protomartyr signed to Domino Records in 2017, and released their fourth studio album, Relatives in Descent, on the label in September 2017.
+In 2019, the band reissued their out-of-print debut album with bonus tracks and released a music video for the song "Jumbo's".
 The group's fifth album, Ultimate Success Today, was originally scheduled to follow in May 2020, but was subsequently postponed to that July due to the COVID-19 pandemic.
 In 2023, the band released their sixth album, Formal Growth in the Desert.

+The band's seventh studio album, Hotel Usona, was released on September 25, 2026 on Domino Records.
+The album was recorded in New York with producer Dave Fridmann, with the band "reckoning with the horrors of our current moment".
+Frontman and lyricist Joe Casey imagined "his country as an aging hotel... each song a room haunted by its own troublesome guest."